cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

    extensionValue = [ + int / oid ] / int
 ~~~~~~~~~~~

-* subjectAltName. extensionValue is encoded as an array of (int, any) pairs where each pair encodes a general name (see {{SAN}}).
+* subjectAltName. extensionValue is encoded as an array of (int, any) pairs where each pair encodes a general name (see {{GN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.
 ~~~~~~~~~~~
    extensionValue = GeneralNames
    GeneralNames = [ + ( int, any ) ]